 - you have to understand if your client is guilty of the crime;

-- how to get best resolution possible under the circumstances;
+- how to get the best resolution possible under the circumstances;

-- how to protect their rights, their freedom, their reputation and all the things that are important to them.
+- how to protect their rights, freedom, reputation, and all the things that are important to them.

-You have to understand principally, that the government is very similar to the mafia as it relates to health care.
-If anybody is taking government funds, the government is going to make sure that you’re taking them lawfully.
+You have to understand that the government is very similar to the mafia as it relates to health care.
+If anybody is taking government funds, the government will make sure that you're taking them lawfully.

-Sometimes people don’t really understand why they’re being prosecuted.
-They think it’s somebody else’s responsibility and they see other people doing it, so they figure why can’t they do it as well.
-What’s the problem with it?
+Sometimes people don't understand why they're being prosecuted.
+They think it's somebody else's responsibility, and they see other people doing it, so they figure out why can't they do it as well.
+What's the problem with it?

 Developing a Strategy for Best Possible Outcome